 …I really don’t want to travel

 I might not completely understand that, but I accept it.
-However, if you do wish you had the desire to travel, then wait for that spark to get ignited and your time will surely come soon enough to do all the ‘crazy’ stuff.
+However, if you do wish you had the desire to travel, then wait for that spark to get ignited.
+Your time will surely come soon enough to do all the ‘crazy’ stuff.

 …it’s not the right time